7.4 Healthy lifestyles and healthy nutrition

-The main pedagogical tool used by teachers are the reflective workbooks for the different years.
-These compliment the resources and material used by teachers themselves.
+The main pedagogical tool used by teachers is the reflective workbooks for the different years.
+These complement the resources and material used by teachers themselves.
 They also help to assess whether learning outcomes have been achieved.

-The teachers are supported by continuous visits in class and lending of resources which they can use with their students.
+The teachers are supported by continuous visits in class and the lending of resources that they can use with their students.
 Resources include 'Contraceptive Kit', 'Testicular Cancer Kits' and 'Breast Cancer Kits'.
-The teachers can also make use of the PSCD website which is continuous updated and uploaded with resources which teachers might find helpful in class.
+The teachers can also make use of the PSCD website which is continuously updated and uploaded with resources that teachers might find helpful in class.
 Additionally, teachers also make use of the FRONTER VLE.
-On FRONTER, the PSCD room is used as electronic information repository from where teachers can have updated, important resources for them to download such as curricula and syllabii.
+On FRONTER, the PSCD room is used as an electronic information repository from which teachers can have updated, important resources for them to download such as curricula and syllabi.

 Raising awareness on healthy lifestyles and on factors affecting the health and well-being of young people

-The Directorate for Health Promotion and Disease Prevention in the main public authority responsible for disseminating information about health which is generally targeted at population level, however includes aspects that are more commonly youth health related areas, such as sexual health.
+The Directorate for Health Promotion and Disease Prevention is the main public authority responsible for disseminating information about health which is generally targeted at the population level, however, includes aspects that are more commonly youth health-related areas, such as sexual health.